Pantages Theater (Tacoma, Washington): Interior

+The Pantages Theatre | Acoustics.
+Notably, in their orchestra pit configuration, the pit is under the soffit of the stage, allowing sound to flow from the aperture in between the pit rail and the edge of the forestage.

+Additions to the theater| Roxy Theatre remodel; in 1955 tile ceilings were added for acoustics, terrazzo marble was added to the entrance, and glass panel doors and walls were updated.
+Custom-built entrance doors with polished aluminum frames with the doors being solid glass panels were included in the remodel for the grand opening of The Roxy.

 Decorative features of the auditorium rely upon the lavish use of.
 The proscenium arch is covered with classical motifs executed in plaster by European craftsmen.
 At the center is an elaborate floral cartouche.
 Projecting from the cartouche is a torch.
 Fluted, engaged columns flank the proscenium.
 The auditorium's entablature has a dentil led cornice with shell finials.
 Above the entablature is the coved ceiling with gutter lighting.
 At the center of the ceiling is an art glass sunburst, instead of a traditional crystal chandelier.
 Boxes are located on either side in the ante-proscenium area.
 Each is an arch-shaped niche ornamented on its interior by rosettes and a large shell motif.
 The box entrance is enframed by a complex arrangement of pilasters, entablature, and broken pediment.